NicorDesignsLLC/JakartaJEEWebDevelopment/docs/jee8jspintro.md

 	<jsp:include page="/relative/file/path/index.jsp" >

-Here the included JSP is compiled separately and at run time the request is forwarded to the dymanically
+Here the included JSP is compiled separately and at run time the request is forwarded to the dynamically

 included JSP